Data Storytelling for Beginners

 What is a story?

-Here's a very dry definition: A story is a narrative representation of events, characters or actions that has a certain structure and narrative progression.
+Here's a very dry definition: A story is a narrative representation of events, characters or actions that have a certain structure and narrative progression.
 It serves to convey information, provide entertainment, evoke emotions or pass on knowledge.
 For a good story, you usually need one or more protagonists (identification!), a plot, conflicts (suspense!), a resolution and an overarching theme with a message.

 And then there are various forms of presenting a story, including books, films, plays, fairy tales, legends, poems and songs.
 They serve to stimulate the imagination, arouse emotions, create connections and impart knowledge.
 Stories have a long tradition in all cultures and are an essential part of human communication.
 Why?
 You may remember: because the human brain is excellent at absorbing and processing information when facts are linked to images.

 Now, of course, it makes no sense to present your data in poem form.
 (Unless you or your recipients have a strong lyrical streak).
-The questions on which the data storytelling method is based are these
+The questions on which the data storytelling method is based are these:

 • How do I bring people who are not so data-savvy closer to the topic of data?